3 Simple Tips to Create a Mindful Classroom

-As parents and educators, we can teach our students how to focus, be present, and self-regulate.
+As parents and educators, we can teach our students how to focus, be present, and how to be self-regulated learners.
 We can train students to nurture these qualities for success beyond the classroom!

-Integrating mindfulness in the classroom takes time, but it doesn’t have to be difficult.
+Integrating mindfulness exercises in the classroom takes time, but it doesn’t have to be difficult.